tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-create.md

 6. In the **Size** section, click **Select up to 5 sizes** and the **Select a VM size** page appears.
 7. Use the size picker to select up to five VM sizes.
 Once you select your VM sizes, click the **Select** button at the bottom of the page to return to the scale set Basics tab.
 8. In the **Allocation strategy** field, select your allocation strategy.
-9. Using the `Prioritized` allocation strategy, the **Rank size** section appears below the Allocation strategy section.
+9. Using the `Prioritized (preview)` allocation strategy, the **Rank size** section appears below the Allocation strategy section.
 Clicking on the bottom **Rank priority** brings up the prioritization blade, where you can adjust the priority of your VM sizes.
 10. You can specify other properties in subsequent tabs, or you can go to **Review + create** and select the **Create** button at the bottom of the page to start your instance mix scale set deployment.

 ### [Azure CLI](#tab/cli-1)